TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/introduction.rst

   block must be indented by the same amount.

 * The :func:`print` function writes the value of the argument(s) it is given.
-  It differs from just writing the expression you want to write (as we did earlier in the calculator examples) in the way it handles multiple arguments, floating point quantities, and strings.
+  It differs kutoka just writing the expression you want to write (as we did earlier in the calculator examples) in the way it handles multiple arguments, floating point quantities, and strings.
 Strings are printed without quotes, and a space is inserted between items, so you can format things nicely, like